DataS-DHSC/dhsc_quarto_template/DEVELOPER_README.md

 10. Open `_extensions/govuk/govuk.template.` Replace code between the two `header` tags with the [latest HTML code for the header component](https://design-system.service.gov.uk/components/header/) from the design system website.
+This can be tricky as we have modified the header to use the DHSC logo.
+Therefore you may need to make a number of edits to get the new header to use the DHSC logo and department name.
 Do the same for the [footer](https://design-system.service.gov.uk/components/footer/).

-10.5  NB Some more specific editing or reorganizing may be needed - see https://design-system.service.gov.uk/components/footer/ for how the code may be best implemented.
-WARNING: HTML order does impact the output (e.g. header is placed inside the body) so it is recommended to have a spare copy of the govuk.template code readily available.

-11. If there have been changes to the styling of headings in the GDS CSS, these will need to be updated in `_extensions/govuk/styles.scss`.
-This is because quarto doesn't produce text with the classes that the GDS css is expecting.

-12. Update News.md file in the project folder and _extension.yml file in the govuk folder with new version name and description of what has changed/added/removed.
-If any changes from read.me, edit the read.me

-13. Commit, add comments, and push to GIT.
-Inform lead if it is ready to be merged.
+No edits should be required for the footer.

+11. Check if there have been any changes to the styling of paragraphs, headings or links in the design system (see [styles tab page](https://design-system.service.gov.uk/styles/)).
+You may want to review the recent updates on the [design system homepage](https://design-system.service.gov.uk/) to see if any changes to typography are mentioned.
+If so, `_extensions/govuk/styles.scss` will need to be updated.
+The govUK design system styles text using classes (e.g. `govuk-heading-l`).
+We can't easily use these classes with quarto though.
+We therefore write our own CSS rules in `_extensions/govuk/styles.scss` to style the relevant text element (e.g. h1, h2, p) to match the corresponding design system class rules (e.g. `.govuk-heading-l`).
+You can find the styles applied to each class in `_extensions/govuk/GDS.css` (each one may appear multiple times e.g. for different screen sizes).
+Remember, we aren't using the GDS transport font, so text will not look identical.